-  A loyalty program is a perfect way to build repeat guests for your catering company.
+A loyalty program is a perfect way to build repeat guests for your new business.
 Flour Bakery offers breakfast and lunch catering options with a unique loyalty program bringing customers back again and again.

 Expand to food trucks

-Food trucks and event catering are a match made in heaven.
+Food truck businesses and event catering are a match made in heaven.
 People adore having food trucks at their events.
 It adds such a unique touch.
 If you’re already considering expanding, think about opening a local food truck to cater to local events.
-Oakwood Fire Pizza brings its food truck right to customers, offering a fun twist on traditional catering.
+Oakwood Fire Pizza brings its food truck right to customers, offering a fun twist on traditional food service.

 Have competitive wages

 Making sure you compensate your employees competitively is important.
-By researching wages in your area, you can offer a respectable salary or hourly rate.
-Also, paying employees a better wage is a hiring selling point and appeals to guests.
+By researching wages in your area, you can offer a respectable full-time salary or hourly rate.
+Also, paying your staff a better wage is a hiring selling point and appeals to guests.
 It shows that you understand the cost of living and do your best to support your team.